Coping with Crises and Tragic Events

 The entire campus community is involved when a tragedy occurs.
-All staff can play a role in helping one another to deal with the tragedy as well as to facilitate healing and recovery.
-Below are some thoughts and suggestions to guide you as you deal with students in class, in both formal and informal gatherings, and on an individual basis.
+Everyone can play a role in helping one another to deal with the tragedy as well as to facilitate healing and recovery.

-A crisis situation is one in which an individual's typical coping responses don't work or may be less effective than usual.
+- A crisis situation is one in which an individual's typical coping responses don't work or may be less effective than usual, resulting in increased anxiety, panic, and other challenges.

 - Mood swings; sudden changes in mood or intense reactions in response to minor triggers